fartlek training examples

 As the name implies, the “surroundings” fartlek takes advantage of your training course profile.

-If you live in flat terrain, pick landmarks in the distance such as trees or buildings to speed up.
+If you live in flat terrain, speed up by picking landmarks in the distance, such as trees or buildings.
 After reaching the landmark, recover with easy running.
 Repeat.
-Since it’s not a predefined interval workout, you can change the intensity and duration randomly.
-If you are blessed with hills in your area, you can speed up on hilly sections and slow down on the descents.
+Since it’s not a predefined interval workout, you can randomly change the intensity and duration.
+If your area has hills, speed up on hilly sections and slow down on the descents.

 But that doesn’t mean you should completely trash yourself in this workout.
 Bear in mind how the fartlek fits into your training week.
 It should be enough to stimulate a sufficient training response but not to the point where it jeopardizes upcoming training sessions.